-

 Original Date Announced

 July 18, 2025After the passage of the H.R.
 1, the One Big Beautiful Bill Act (OBBBA), USCIS announced, in a notice, a series of new immigration fees to be collected for various adjudicatory activities and applications made by immigrants.
-These fees include applications for an Asylum Employment Authorization Document ("EAD"), a parolee EAD, a Temporary Protected Status EAD, a new Temporary Protected Status fee, a Special Immigrant Juvenile statute ("SIJs") Fee, an Annual Asylum Fee ("AAF"), and provides for fee adjustments pursuant to inflation.
+These fees include applications for an Asylum Employment Authorization Document (EAD), a parolee EAD, a Temporary Protected Status EAD, a new Temporary Protected Status fee, a Special Immigrant Juvenile statute (SIJs) Fee, an Annual Asylum Fee (AAF), and provide for fee adjustments pursuant to inflation.

 No fee waivers are available for any of the new OBBBA fees, including the new SIJs fee (even though the statute did not explicitly say that no fee waiver is available for that fee).